War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

 By 2009 there was broad agreement in Afghanistan that the war should end, but how it should happen was a major issue for the candidates of the 2009 Afghan presidential election that re-elected Karzai.
 In a televised speech after being elected, Karzai called on "our Taliban brothers to come home and embrace their land" and laid plans to launch a loya jirga.
 Efforts were undermined by the Obama administration's increase of American troops in the country.
-Karzai reiterated at a London conference in January 2010 that he wanted to reach out to the Taliban to lay down arms.
+Karzai reiterated in January 2010 that he wanted to reach out to the Taliban to lay down arms.
 US Secretary of State Hillary Clinton cautiously supported the proposal.